x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 4. On the **Assignments** blade, select the Azure AD group to which you want to assign the app configuration, and then choose **OK**.

-## Deploying the configuration scenarios with Intune for unenrolled devices
+## Deploying configuration scenarios with Intune for unenrolled devices

 If you are using Microsoft Intune as your mobile app management provider, the following steps allow you to create an app configuration policy.
 After the configuration is created, you can assign its settings to groups of users.